o-ran-sc/doc/docs/projects.rst

 O-RAN Central Unit (OCU)
 ------------------------
 The OCU is target an initial software deliverable with limited functionality.
-Focus on aa basic E2 interface to enable initial integration testing between RIC and OCU.
+Focus on a basic E2 interface to enable initial integration testing between RIC and OCU.

 More detailed function documentation can be found as follow: